What is PBIS?

 Students rotate throughout the building with their classroom teacher and visit the common areas- lunchroom, playground, restroom, hallway, etc. During this time staff teach the student population how to display intelligence, safety and empathy (the I.S.E.
 Way) in the various areas.
 This is a fun way for students to learn about behavioral expectations across all educational contexts.
 This rotation schedule happens at the beginning of the year so students learn what is expected.

 Twice a month Indian Spring Elementary staff will recognize students from their class who have been good Self-Managers and demonstrated the I.S.E.
 Way.
 These expectations are displayed on posters in each classroom, and reinforced by the staff.
 Examples of these behaviors are also highlighted each week during the morning announcements.
 The names of these nominated students will be entered into a drawing and 4 lucky winners will receive a Self-Manager yard sign featuring our school mascot, Fritz Falcon.
 All other nominated students will receive a postcard in the mail with the same mascot image.
-All nominated students will also be invited to a special celebration with our School Counselor, Mrs. Kay - details to be announced soon.
+All nominated students will also be invited to a special celebration with our School Counselor, Mrs. Kay via an email to the student and guardian.

 Parents may send in a photo of their Self-Manager to be featured on our Self-Manager Bulletin Board in the main hall, in the Falcon Focus email newsletter, and on ISE TV (this is a PowerPoint that is only broadcast at Indian Springs ES on the CC television in the hall by the office).